driskell/log-courier/docs/log-carver/Configuration.md

 "tcp" is an **insecure** equivalent to "tls" that does not encrypt traffic or authenticate the identity of endpoints.
 This should only be used on trusted internal networks.
 If in doubt, use the secure authenticating transport "tls".

+### `verify peers` (receiver)

+Boolean.
+Optional.
+Default: true
+Available when `transport` is `tls`

+When `ssl client ca` entries are configured for client certificate verification, the default is to require all connections to provide a client certificate and to be verified.
+If this is set to false, clients will be able to connect without providing a client certificate or with any client certificate.

+This setting is ignored if `ssl client ca` is empty.

+**Setting this to false is insecure and should only be used for testing.**